Search results for:

-Lately it seems like all I read about is one security breach on top of another.
-Lots of confident people pushing in the back doors of other confident people with the purpose to steal all their stuff.
-I'm beginning to wonder if hackers, terrorists and highly infectious disease ceased to exist on the face of the earth – would anyone want to read the news?
+Lately, it seems like all I read about is one security breach on top of another.
+Lots of confident people pushing in the back doors of other confident people to steal all their stuff.
+I'm beginning to wonder if hackers, terrorists, and highly infectious diseases ceased to exist on the face of the earth – would anyone want to read the news?

-I’m now agreeing with that old saying that many parents used build confidence in their child when it was possible that they may need to address a possible confrontation with a larger bully child at some point.
+I now agree with that old saying that many parents used to build confidence in their child when it was possible that they may need to address a possible confrontation with a larger bully child at some point.
 We have all heard this saying at one time in our lives: "The bigger they are, the harder they fall."

-Over the past two years news about large data breaches seemed to be centralized to the retail world as we witnessed Target take a major hit to it’s database of clients which scratched the surface of their personal and account information.
-If you thought about it a while didn't it begin to make a little bit of sense?
-We have to admit to ourselves that we expected this considering the level of technology the majority of cyber crooks play with each day and how smart they have become in a very short period of time.
+Over the past two years, news about large data breaches seemed to be centralized to the retail world as we witnessed Target take a major hit to its database of clients, which scratched the surface of their personal and account information.
+If you thought about it a while, didn't it begin to make a little bit of sense?
+We have to admit to ourselves that we expected this considering the level of technology most cybercrooks play with each day and how smart they have become in a concise period of time.

-In the past when a giant department store would open in your town didn't you assume that some day when the newness wore down, the store would end up being robbed and some of that money they've earned would be taken?
-It was inevitable because it was a store that was managed and guarded from people from your own town – nobody specially trained or with specific government credentials – just people you may have gone to school with years earlier.
+In the past, when a giant department store would open in your town, didn't you assume that someday when the newness wore down, the store would end up being robbed, and some of that money they've earned would be taken?
+It was inevitable because it was a store managed and guarded against people from your own town – nobody specially trained or with specific government credentials – just people you may have gone to school with years earlier.

 Criminals were always breaking into stores.
-It was something that was very common.
-Now if someone were to say to you back then “Hey, did you hear about that guy who robbed the White House?
-Yup, he just walked in through the back door and started pouring through their file cabinets." – I think you would not only be shocked, but the first think “How could that even happen?
+It was widespread.
+Now, if someone were to say to you back then, "Hey, did you hear about that guy who robbed the White House?
+Yup, he just walked in through the back door and started pouring through their file cabinets." – I think you would not only be shocked but the first thing, "How could that even happen?
 It's the most secure place on the face of the planet…right?"
-Well, according to reports, the times they are a changing.
+Well, according to reports, the times are a-changing.